-We have determined that the functional currency of our subsidiary in Europe is the United States ("U.S.") dollar.
+We have determined that the functional currency of our subsidiary in Europe is the U.S. dollar.
 Local currency financial statements are remeasured into U.S. dollars at the exchange rate in effect as of the balance sheet date for monetary assets and liabilities and the historical exchange rate for nonmonetary assets and liabilities.
 Revenues and expenses are remeasured using the average exchange rate for the period, except items related to nonmonetary assets and liabilities, which are remeasured using historical exchange rates.
-Remeasurement gains and losses are reported in "other income (expense), net" in the unaudited condensed consolidated statements of income.
+Remeasurement gains and losses are reported in "other income, net" in the accompanying unaudited condensed consolidated statements of operations.